Beverly Boulevard: Background

 Work on paving Beverly Boulevard through Northwest Los Angeles began in the 1910s, making it one of Los Angeles's first boulevards.

 The famous CBS Television City is located on the corner of Beverly and Fairfax, opposite The Grove.
 Original Tommy's, a famous Southern California burger chain, is located at the corner of Rampart and Beverly Boulevards.
 Also situated on Beverly Boulevard are studios belonging to Westlake Recording Studios, noted as the site where music albums such as Michael Jackson's Thriller were recorded.

 La Cienega Design Quarter

 The area of Beverly Boulevard that intersects La Cienega Boulevard and its satellite streets is part of the La Cienega Design Quarter.
 Its shops and galleries house many antiques, furniture, rugs, accessories, and art.
+It is also the location of the Beverly Center shopping mall.

+The southeast corner of Beverly and La Cienega Boulevards is considered the center of the studio zone, the 30 mi radius used by the American entertainment industry to determine employee benefits for work performed inside and outside of it.
+It became the center of the zone in 1970 when it was the then-headquarters of the Association of Motion Picture and Television Producers (AMPTP).